anran2020/lenovo-G50-70m-opencore/README.md

 | Audio            | Intel Lynx Point-LP PCH（ Conexant CX20751/CX20752） |

 oc version: 0.7.7
-Boot start macOS：Big Sur（can alsobe Monterey,But there may be some problems with the Bluetooth function）
+Boot start macOS：Big Sur（can also be Boot start Monterey,But there maybe some problems with the Bluetooth function）

 Normal items: